 The photo above was taken in 2010 I believe while I was playing in the World Poker Tour LA Poker Classic at the Commerce Casino.

 I used to take playing poker very seriously.
 I spent countless hours playing out hands in my head, reading forums and books to go along with thousands of hours spent playing online (before it was deemed illegal).
-My best stretch was when I was 22 and cleared a shade under 10K in 4 months during a summer.
-I was pretty good but really disliked the unhealthy lifestyle that came with the game which required playing for 8-12 hours daily if I wanted to make a living.
+My best stretch was when I was 22 and cleared a shade under $10,000 in 4 months during a summer.
+I was pretty good but I really disliked the unhealthy lifestyle that came with playing for 8-12 hours daily to make a living.

-Poker is a zero sum game, meaning in order for there to be a winner, there has to be a loser.
-And at times the best play was to target those who would exhibit signs of addiction as they aren't playing a sound game, mathamatically speaking, not something I feel particularly proud of but that's the game.
+Poker is a zero sum game.
+This means that in order for there to be a winner, there has to be a loser.
+And at times the best play was to target those who would exhibit signs of addiction as those people aren't playing a sound game, mathamatically speaking, This is not something I feel particularly proud of but that's the game.

-There are a lot of lessons I learned playing this game that translates over to life and business.
+And while I no longer play to pay my bills there were a lot of lessons I picked up playing cards.
+Many lessons that translates over to life and business.
 Here are a few of them.

 Expected Value (EV)